-Figure 9 shows the effect of N_a doping on different electrical output parameters of our two structures.
-It can be seen that with the base doping of the two structures, the photovoltaic parameters V{oc} , J{cc} , FF and the efficiency show the same types of variations.
+Figure 10 shows the effect of N_a doping on different electrical output parameters of our two structures.
+It can be seen that with the increase of the base doping of the two structures, the photovoltaic parameters V{oc} , J{cc} , FF and the efficiency show the same types of variations.

-With the variations of N_d and then N_a for both structures, the figure 8 and figure 9 show us that the electrical parameters of the heterojunction solar cell remain better than those of the silicon based homojunction cell.
-We can conclude that the performance of the heterojunction is better than that of the homojunction for given doping density.
+The observed results of the figure 9 and figure 10 show us that the electrical parameters of the heterojunction solar cell are better than those of the silicon based homojunction cell.
+We can conclude that the performance of the heterojunction is higher than that of the homojunction for given doping density.